BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 ## Warning

-_**Discontinue use of this product if any of the following occurs:** itching, aching, vertigo, dizziness, ringing in your ears, vomiting, giddiness, aural or visual hallucinations, tingling in extremities, loss of balance or coordination, slurred speech, temporary blindness, drowsiness, insomnia, profuse sweating, shivering, or heart palpitations._
+_**Discontinue use of my mods if any of the following occurs:** itching, aching, vertigo, dizziness, ringing in your ears, vomiting, giddiness, aural or visual hallucinations, tingling in extremities, loss of balance or coordination, slurred speech, temporary blindness, drowsiness, insomnia, profuse sweating, shivering, or heart palpitations._

  * * * * *